sanity-io/sanity-recipes/README.md

 ### Convert quotation marks in block text

 Someone wanted to convert "whatever" to «whatever» when rendering. [convertQuotationMarks()](snippets/convertQuotationMarks.js) to the rescue!

+## License

+All code is MIT-licensed.
+See LICENSE.